- The movie Willard is the 2003 remake of the 1971 classic by the same name.

 Willard isn’t unattractive.
 But his piercing eyes and pointed nose, along with his strange demeanor, make him creepy.

-Having grown to adulthood but never leaving his parents’ home, Willard feels trapped because his father died and his mother needed twenty-four seven in-home care.
+Having grown to adulthood but never leaving his parents’ home, Willard feels trapped.
+His father had died, and his mother needed twenty-four seven in-home care.

 Around others Willard is extremely insecure and introverted.
-He always looks down rarely making eye contact.
-He therefore has trouble standing up for himself.
-He’s easily shaken and makes nervous gestures like squeezing his suitcase handle tightly.
+He always looks down, stares at his shoes and has trouble standing up for himself.
+He’s easily shaken, and makes nervous gestures like squeezing his suitcase handle tightly.

 When he can’t run away from a problem or feels strongly something is unfair he will be literally shrieking.
 His face will freeze in permanent pain and he’ll cry helplessly throwing himself around.